 - Heatmaps for feature-level interaction analysis

-- Continuous testing: run recurring studies and track changes over time
+- Continuous feedback: run recurring studies and track changes over time

 - Free tier available; paid from $175/month